Guatemala is made up of 6 regions. In “The Best of Guatemala Guide” I’m going to share where to stay and some really fun things to do.

 The post “The Best of Guatemala Guide” may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at no cost to you).
 All opinions are my own and no products were received in exchange for my opinions.
 Click here to see details of my full disclosure policy.

 Hotel Atitlan is located at Finca San Buenaventura Panajachel, Solola 07010.
-It is approximately 1/2 a mile from Panajachel town center.
+It is approximately 1/2 a mile from Panajachel’s town center.
 This is a really cute town with lots of shopping.

-There are 61 rooms and suites, and each has a private balcony.
-On the balcony you can see views of either Lake Atitlán or views of the well manicured botanical gardens with exotic birds.
-The infinity pool also has views of the lake and volcano.
+There are 61 private rooms and suites, and each has a private balcony.
+On the balcony, you can see views of either Lake Atitlán or views of the well-manicured botanical gardens with exotic birds.
+The infinity pool also has views of the beautiful lake and volcanoes in the distance.

 There are SO many amazing amenities at this hotel.
 Aside from laundry service and in room massages, they also have a helicopter pad.

 This boutique hotel is a popular destination for weddings and events.
-We were fortunate enough to eat lunch at the Hotel Atitlán Restaurant, which was beautiful and DELICIOUS!
+We were fortunate enough to eat lunch at the Hotel Atitlán Restaurant.
+The amazing views and DELICIOUS food made this the perfect place to end our week-long work trip.
+This was one of the most beautiful places I saw in Guatemala.

 There really is so much to do in Guatemala.
-Three popular tourist locations are Lake Atitlan, which is by the Hotel Atitlan, Guatemala City, and Antigua.
-In “The Best of Guatemala Guide” I’m going to tell you about some of the highlights from each of these areas.
+Three popular places for tourists are Lake Atitlan, which is by the Hotel Atitlan, Guatemala City, and Antigua.
+In “The Best of Guatemala Travel Guide” I’m going to tell you about some of the highlights from each of these areas.

 Lake Atitlan: Mayan Ceremony at the Sacred Caves